 Nicotine use and alcohol abuse

-Cutting out nicotine use and reducing the number of alcohol drinks to a more moderate level is an important step for preserving bone health.
+Reducing the use of nicotine and limiting the number of alcohol drinks to a more moderate level is an important step for preserving bone health.

 Weight bearing exercise will increase bone strength and promote good balance, helping to avoid falls.